-The OSUCCC – James is one of only four institutions funded by the National Cancer Institute (NCI) to conduct phase I and II clinical trials on NCI–sponsored anticancer drugs.
+The OSUCCC – James is one of only a few institutions funded by the National Cancer Institute (NCI) to conduct phase I and II clinical trials on NCI–sponsored anticancer drugs.

 If you’ve been diagnosed with cancer, would like a remote consultation or would like to speak with a Destination Medicine Global Health Care team member to coordinate care at the OSUCCC – James, please contact our office at 614-685-5422 (domestic calls) or 001-614-685-5422 (international calls), or email us at email@example.com.

 The James Cancer-Free World Podcast

 Dr. Ramaswamy explains how clinical trials work and why they are so important in creating a cancer-free world.
 “Every drug we use today was once part of a clinical trial," she said.
 "And we’re curing more and more people because of clinical trials.”